 - 8 Video: VacuTEC | Vacuum Plasma Treater

-Treatment of metals can be of essential importance in many industries.
+Gaskets for cylinder car engine isolated white background.
+Surface treatment of metals can be of Gaskets for cylinder car engine isolated white background.
+Essential importance in many industries.
 It is not a new proces, but a proces that dates back as early as mankind started using gold decoratively before 4000 BC.

 Today there can be several reasons why it is necessary to change the surface properties of metals.
 For example is surface treatment of metals used for:

 - Improved hardness (eg. for resistance to damage and wear)